Damien Nelson – Press Agent

 In 2018, Damien launched Want & Able, offering a robust roster of PR and consulting services for her creative clients.
 A proactive arts promoter known for being cooler than a cucumber (seriously, a 911 operator said she was the calmest person they’ve ever talked to), Damien’s razor-sharp instincts and accessible communication style make promoting your event a transparent and straightforward process.
 From press releases to large-scale campaigns, Damien’s ability to pinpoint a powerful story makes getting media attention seem like a piece of cake.

 Damien is a Producer of the Toronto Sketch Comedy Festival, where she leads communications, programming, and professional development events, and is the primary liaison to the artistic community.
-Damien has served on the jury for the Comedy Album of the Year category at the Juno Awards for three years.
+Damien is a committee member for the Comedy Album of the Year category at the Juno Awards.
 She is the editor of Parton and Pearl, a Canadian publication focused on comedy, country music, and the strong connection between the two.

 Damien is also a member of CARAS, CMAOntario, and the Canadian Academy, and is a monthly contributor to First Nations Child and Family Caring Society of Canada, imagineNATIVE, Nii’kinaaganaa, Bad Dog Theatre Company, ArtistProducerResource.com, and the Toronto Sketch Comedy Festival.